NextGen ECF is now LIVE for the Eastern District of Texas!

 ATTORNEYS NOT ADMITTED TO PRACTICE, please see the instructions for submitting your Application for Admission to Practice or Application to Appear Pro Hac Vice.
 (Please note that admission or PHV appearance is still required in an inter-district transfer case even if you appeared PHV in the transferor district.
 If JPML Rule 2.1(c) applies, however, call the admissions clerk at (903) 590-1007 to so advise, then proceed to Step 2.)

-STEP 2: ONCE ELIGIBLE, VISIT PACER’S WEBSITE TO SUBMIT YOUR ECF REGISTRATION REQUEST.
-(The clerk will confirm eligibility to an attorney by sending a certificate of admission or approval of the PHV application.)
+STEP 2: ONCE ELIGIBLE, VISIT PACER’S WEBSITE TO SUBMIT YOUR APPLICATION FOR ADMISSION TO PRACTICE PACKET OR ECF REGISTRATION REQUEST.
+(The clerk will confirm PHV eligibility to an attorney by sending an approval of the PHV application.)

-Once the court has approved your ECF registration request, you will be notified automatically.
+Once the court has approved your Application for Admission to Practice or ECF registration request, you will be notified automatically.
 You must then e-file all eligible documents using your PACER account credentials.

 Please note that ECF registration requests that are submitted prematurely will be rejected since it will appear to the clerk as if you have not met the eligibility requirements to e-file.